-The text to which \counter is appended in each iteration of the loop.
-This parameter is required.

-'''

-/ Macro that inserts the \counter value

-at the end of all \do varargs,

-up to N times. /

-.macro WhileLoop, counter:req, N:req, decr=1, do:vararg

-.set \counter, \N // initialise the variable \counter to 0

-.rept \N

-.ifgt \counter

-// loop up to \N times

-// assemble only if \counter is greater than zero

-\do\counter

-.set \counter, \counter-\decr // decrement the counter by \decr

-.endif

-.endr

-.endm

-macro instantiation

-.section "WhileLoopMacro", "ax"

-WhileLoop counter, 10, 2, mov r0, #

-'''

-Note
+The macro takes the following parameters: counter The assembly-time variable for the loop counter.
+This parameter is required. Ν The maximum number of iterations for the loop.
+This parameter is required. decr The loop decrement value.
+This parameter is optional. do The text to which \counter is appended in each iteration of the loop.
+This parameter is required. / Macro that inserts the \counter value at the end of all \do varargs, up to N times. / .macro WhileLoop, counter:req, N:req, decr=1, do:vararg // loop up to \N times .rept \N .ifgt \counter // assemble only if \counter is greater than zero \do\counter .set \counter, \counter-\decr // decrement the counter by \decr .endif .endr .endm macro instantiation .section "WhileLoopMacro", "ax" WhileLoop counter, 10, 2, mov r0, #

+Note:

 The order in which the GNU assembly .ifgt, .endif, .rept, and .endr directives are used is important.
 Including the .endr directive as a statement within the .ifgtendif structure produces an error.
 Similarly, placing the .endif directive outside the .reptendr structure produces an error.
 The macro expansion produces the following code:

-''' mov r0, #0xa
+mov r0, #0xa

 mov r0, #8

 mov r0, #6

 mov r0, #4

-mov r0, #2 '''
+mov r0, #2